twilwa/backup-plan/README.md

 Please create an issue or submit a PR with your fix if any part of these instructions are unclear, or (if i'm on your team :P) if you need assistance clearing a blocker to complete your eval.

 GG everybody!

+FURTHER READING:
+I'll include 'why did nobody tell me how to do this earlier' materials into the notebooks/tutorials section.
+Feel free to contribute there as well!